Richard Miles (aerospace engineer): Research and boards

 His research focuses on the use of lasers, electron beams, microwaves and magnetic devices to observe, control, accelerate, extract power and precondition gas flows for supersonic and hypersonic fluid dynamics, combustion, propulsion and homeland defense applications.

-He is a member of the National Academy of Engineering, a member of the Board of Directors of the Fannie & John Hertz Foundation, a member of the Board of Directors of Precision Optics Corporation, Inc., a Member of the Board of Trustees of Pacific University (Forest Grove, OR), an AIAA Representative to the Elmer A. Sperry Board of Awards.
+He is a member of the National Academy of Engineering, a Fellow of the National Academy of Inventors, a Fellow of the Fannie & John Hertz Foundations, a Fellow of the AIAA, a Fellow of Optica, a member of the Board of Directors of the Hertz Foundation, a Member of the Board of Trustees of Pacific University (Forest Grove, OR) where his brother went to school and tragically died in a car accident in 1964, and an AIAA Representative to the Elmer A. Sperry Board of Awards.

 Personal life

-Miles is married to ob-gyn Susan McCoy (1983) with two children.
+Miles is married to Susan McCoy, an obstetrician-gynecologist, with whom he has two children.
 Miles and his wife "share a common goal of trying to make the world a bit better through both philanthropy and volunteer service."
 In 2021, they established a named Hertz Fellowship "to provide those same opportunities to the next generation" that Miles himself had received.